junxit/us-congress-bills-110/metadata.md

 - 2007-02-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1225)
 - 2007-02-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1225)
 - 2007-02-07 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2007-04-25 — Committee on Energy and Natural Resources Senate Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-86.
+- 2007-05-23 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2007-06-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-117.
+- 2007-06-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-117.
+- 2007-06-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 250.